 Rhythmical Einreibungen Foundation Course Part 3

 An Anthroposophic Nursing Course

-Rhythmical Einreibung is a nursing treatment that gently enlivens, warms and nurtures the whole human being through the conscious application of qualities of touch ant therapeutic oils.
+Rhythmical Einreibung (RE) is a nursing treatment that gently enlivens, warms and nurtures the whole human being through the conscious application of qualities of touch and therapeutic oils.

-Janice Balaskas, RN, is an Anthroposophic Nurse Specialist, Rhythmical Einreibungen Specialist and Teacher, and Rhythmical Massage Therapist.
-She teaches RE in the United States, Europe and Asia.
+Faculty: Janice Balaskas, RN, is an Anthroposophic Nurse Specialist, Rhythmical Einreibungen Specialist and Teacher and Rhythmical Massage Therapist.
+She teaches RE in the USA, Europe and Asia.

-Judith Brockway-Aventuro, RN, BSN, is an Anthroposophic Nurse Specialist, Ehythmical Einreibungen Specialist and Teacher, and Rhythmical Massage Therapist.
-She teaches RE in the United States.
+Judith Brockway-Aventuro, RN, BSN, is an Anthroposophic Nurse Specialist, Rhythmical Einreibungen Specialist and Teacher and Rhythmical Massage Therapist.
+She teaches RE in the USA.

-A course designed to introduce the principles of nursing practice extended by anthroposophy.
-It includes a range of Anthropsophic Nursing topics that address the anthropsophic foundations of nursing assessment, diagnosis, interventions, healing impulses, and also focuses on personal and professional development.
+A course, jointly provided by NAANA and the Physicians' Association for Anthroposophic Medicine (PAAM), designed to introduce the principles of nursing practice extended by Anthroposophy.
+It includes a range of Anthropsophic Nursing topics that address the Anthropsophic foundations of nursing assessment, diagnosis, interventions, healing impulses, and also focuses on personal and professional development.

 The foundation training is held in one-week intensives, annually for three years.
 During these years, students desiring certification as an Anthroposophic Nurse are required to continue with self-study assignments and work with an experienced Anthroposophic Nurse mentor.

 To be eligible for Certification as an Anthroposophic Nurse the following requirements must be met: